 There are many ways to engage in the arts at Stanford, as the arts cross boundaries and sub-communities within the University.
 How will you practice your creativity at Stanford?

 Whether you are interested in the visual arts, dance, music, film, creative writing, and/or drama, you have many courses to choose among.
-If you are looking at this before New Student Orientation (NSO), you should plan on attending a Session on the Arts on Friday afternoon.
 One of the WAYS that all students will take is Creative Expression (WAY-CE).

 Stanford Arts Website